-In our age of helicopter parenting, we now have to make sure that our kids don’t fall off swings.
+In our age of helicopter parenting, we now have to ensure our kids don’t fall off swings.
 The super swing disc looks like a great idea, but it’s not cheaper than an old tire tied to a rope to a tree branch that will snap at any moment.
 I mean, that was the whole point of swings, the danger!
-Swinging on an old rusty hole ridden swing set with uneven legs rocking back and forth is how we tested our limits of fear.
+Swinging on an old rusty hole-ridden swing set with uneven legs rocking back and forth is how we tested our limits of fear.

-I mean, I’ve let my kids fall off the swing set, and walk behind them and get clobbered by the person swinging.
+I’ve let my kids fall off the swing set, walk behind them, and get clobbered by the person swinging.
 You know what?
 They never tried it that way again.
-They have to the learn the hard way.
+They have to learn the hard way.
 Let them fail, just don’t laugh at them when they do.
 Well, don’t let them see you.